Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/DATA-STORAGE-SCHEMA-GEN.md

 ### Responsibility for and time of schema generation

-We need to decide which parts of the Tanager system will have the responsibility of creating the database schema, and at what stage of the deployment lifecycle generation will occur.
-The major system division is between MetaEd, which performs pre-processing for Tanager, and Tanager itself.
+We need to decide which parts of the DMS system will have the responsibility of creating the database schema, and at what stage of the deployment lifecycle generation will occur.
+The major system division is between MetaEd, which performs pre-processing for DMS, and DMS itself.
 Example lifecycle stages include software development time, pre-processing time, and runtime.

-We expect there to be three categories of tables in a Tanager relational datastore.
+We expect there to be three categories of tables in a DMS relational datastore.
 The first is the core set of three tables that are always used regardless of configuration.
 The shape of these are known at software development time and do not need to be generated.

-The second category is the set of query tables, which are optionally installed for Tanager deployments that choose not to use a search engine for queries.
+The second category is the set of query tables, which are optionally installed for DMS deployments that choose not to use a search engine for queries.
 The shape of these tables are specific to each resource, and so must be generated either in a pre-process like the ApiSchema.json file or at runtime.